rlwhitcomb/utilities/README.md

 ### Small Bugs / Fixes

-- Add an indent parameter to "lists" (since we don't seem to be able get leading/trailing spaces with -e or -f options.
 - Add some examples in the "list" help (or make a web page out of it to allow more verbosity) (I struggle with how to use the options to get what I need done)
 - Take the code from Calc ("displayHelp") and put it somewhere 'standard' so other can use it (like "Lists"...)